eton-s/hydra/README.md

 If a valid action is taken, the game progresses to the next turn, repeating until a winner is determined.

 Have fun!

+### Testing Mode

+For program testing, use the `-testing` argument.
+This causes the program to prompt the user for each card's value and suit, rather than randomly drawing from the deck.